umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index-v7.md

 ---
-versionFrom: 9.0.0
+versionFrom: 7.0.0
 ---

 # Baselines

-A Baseline Child project is very similar to a Fork (forked repository) on GitHub where we create a clone of an existing project while maintaining a connection between the two projects.
+A Baseline Child project is very similar to a Fork (forked repository) on GitHub in that we create a clone of an existing project while maintaining a connection between the two projects.
 The connection exists between the _Live_ environment of the existing project, the **Baseline project**, and the _Development_ or Live environment - of the newly created project, the **Child project**.

 Any project can act as a Baseline project.